WordlessEcho/patch-noto-cjk-for-android/README.md

 - Remove codepoints of Emoji to display Emoji by Noto Emoji and Latin characters to display Latin characters by Roboto. ([subset_noto_cjk.py](https://cs.android.com/android/platform/superproject/main/+/main:external/noto-fonts/scripts/subset_noto_cjk.py;drc=d8536c6637d9506ccd8ffb09810ceb7e864e20d8) from AOSP)

 # Notes
-You will always get new SHA256 everytime you run this script.
-Even if the sources doesn't change.
+You will always get new SHA256 everytime you run this script, even if the sources doesn't change.
 I guess afdko should be blamed?